 Squeeze in mini-workouts wherever possible

 Because you might not be able to exercise every day during school holidays, try to sneak in some short bursts of activity as often as you can throughout the day.
-It can be as simple as running up your stairs at home 5 times, or doing 20 squats and 20 lunges while you’re waiting for dinner to cook.
+It can be as simple as running up your stairs at home 5 times, or doing 20 squats and 20 lunges while you’re waiting for dinner to cook, or even trying to do some kind of movement during the add break of your fav show.
 Any opportunity to get your body moving is a good one!